dblock/code.dblock.org/_posts/2018/2018-02-17-auto-publishing-strava-runs-to-github-pages.markdown

 <b>Update</b>: if you're going to want to copy code from here, you might want to check out [slack-strava](https://github.com/dblock/slack-strava), which was inspired by this post and has a much cleaner implementation of activities and maps.

+<b>Update</b>: Strava has [changed their authentication](https://developers.strava.com/docs/authentication/) and no longer supports long lived tokens.
+See [this post](/2018/11/17/dealing-with-strava-api-token-migration.html) for more information.

 These are the implementation details.

 ### Jekyll and Github Pages